 The books and assignments listed below are required for students entering and returning to Ojai Valley School.
 Our goal is for students to read thought-provoking literature over the summer that will stimulate ideas for discussion at the start of the year, and to get a jump on Advanced Placement coursework.
-It is the student's responsibility to purchase the required books and to complete any accompanying assignments.
-It should be possible to obtain inexpensive copies of these books at Borders, Barnes & Noble, online at Amazon.com or other websites.
+This summer's all-school selection by Bonnie Tsui is a powerful story that combines history, journalism and memoir.
+Why We Swim will take us to Iceland, Baghdad and Alcatraz.
+We will swim with Olympic champions and Samurai.
+Bonnie Tsui immerses herself in the activity she loves.
+We can learn from her "love letter to water."
+This book will inspire us to embrace our academic, athletic and artistic pursuits in the fall.
+It is the student's responsibility to purchase this book and the required books listed below and to complete any accompanying assignments.
+It should be possible to obtain inexpensive copies of these books at Barnes & Noble, or online at Amazon.com or other websites.